 - The medical treatment of veterans who sustained hearing damage and impairment, the cost of which exceeds any other ongoing medical cost to the military

-Moldex-Metric, Inc. (Moldex), a 3M competitor, filed its qui tam action against 3M in May 2016.
-A qui tam action is one in which a private party (referred to as a relator) brings an action on the government’s behalf under the False Claims Act.
+Moldex-Metric, Inc. (Moldex), a 3M competitor, filed its action against 3M in May 2016.
+A qui tam

-The Combat Arms Earplugs Version 2 (CAEv2) are hearing protection devices sporting an advanced design aimed at filtering peak level noises.
+The Combat Arms Earplugs Version 2 (CAEv2) are hearing protection devices with an advanced design to filter peak-level noises.
 They were developed with the specific purpose of shielding military personnel from the loud noises to which they are typically exposed, such as explosives, artillery, aircraft, guns, and so on.

 Without some way of protecting their ears during their recurring exposure to such high levels of noise, service men and women risk sustaining internal damage to their eardrums.
 When the eardrums are damaged in this manner, it can result in tinnitus and severe hearing impairment (SHI).